Marketing Best Practices

 This does not necessarily mean you need to make a large marketing investment, there are plenty of effective strategies help create a steady stream of visitors, new leads and potential clients for free.

-Whether you’re looking for marketing ideas for property management, leasing assignments or investments sales, below is a list of tactics you can implement for free or almost no cost.
+Whether you’re looking for marketing ideas for new leasing assignments or investments sales listings, below is a list of free or low-cost tactics you can leverage today.

-Make sure any press mentions about your property always include the website URL.
+Make sure any press mentions about your property always include the website URL to allows readers to easily access and view the website, increasing traffic and potential customers.
 If a publication comes out without a link, contact the journalist and ask them to retroactively include it.

 Email your tenants and let them know there is a website for the property.
 Often times, they will share and link to it from their own website to help generate visibility.